In this Agreement the terms have the following meaning:

 4.2 Overdue hosting invoices will result in a suspension of the web site if they are not paid up to date within 19 days of the original invoice being issued.

-4.3 If a hosting invoice is more than 28 days overdue then The Company can delete the web site without further recourse to The Client.
+4.3 If a hosting invoice is more than 28 days overdue then The Company reserves the right to delete the website without further recourse to The Client.

 5.1 Any claim by The Client which is based upon any defect in quality or condition of the services supplied or their failure to comply with the Quotation must be brought to the attention of The Company within one calendar month of the launch of the project.